willhaberer/react-portfolio/ReadMe.md

 This Student Portfolio was created to practice best practices in web developement as well as to showcase past projects I have worked on.
 This portfolio was built using REACT.

-You can view the portfolio at https://willhaberer.github.io/react-portfolio/

 ## Installation

 No installation necessary, this page is hosted through github.

 ## Usage

-To view this application at https://willhaberer.github.io/Student-Portfolio/
+You can view the portfolio at https://willhaberer.github.io/react-portfolio/

 ## Contributing